-Staff:
+5. Staff:

-- 6.1 Upon receipt of a medical diagnosis that a staff member has a Category II communicable disease, the superintendent responsible for human resources shall inform the local Medical Health Officer of the situation.
-The Medical Health Officer shall be requested to consult with the staff member's attending physician. - 6.2 Dissemination of information regarding the affected staff member shall be determined by the patient's physician.
-Such health information as is held by the Division will be treated in confidence and not shared without the written consent of the staff member. - 6.3 A staff member infected with a Category II communicable disease shall not be prevented from working for the Division except on the recommendation of the Director, following consultation with the Medical Health Officer and the staff member's attending physician. - 6.4 When an infected staff member is excluded from his/her usual place of employment, every attempt shall be made to provide alternate employment.
-Decisions regarding appropriate settings shall be made on a case by case basis.
+- 5.1 Upon receipt of a medical diagnosis that a staff member has a Category II communicable disease, the superintendent responsible for human resources shall inform the local Medical Health Officer of the situation.
+The Medical Health Officer shall be requested to consult with the staff member's attending physician. - 5.2 Dissemination of information regarding the affected staff member shall be determined by the patient's physician.
+Such health information as is held by the Division will be treated in confidence and not shared without the written consent of the staff member. - 5.3 A staff member infected with a Category II communicable disease shall not be prevented from working for the Division except on the recommendation of the Director, following consultation with the Medical Health Officer and the staff member's attending physician.

-7.1 Students:
+6 Students:

-- 7.1 Upon receipt of a medical diagnosis that a student who is enrolled or seeking enrolment in the School Division has a communicable disease, the appropriate superintendent shall consult with the Local Medical Health Officer.
-The Medical Health Officer shall be requested to consult with the student's parent(s) or guardian(s) and the attending physician. - 7.2 Dissemination of information regarding the infected pupil shall be determined in consultation with the local Medical Officer or the Medical Health Office nurse responsible for Communicable Diseases.
-Such health information as is held by the Division will be treated in confidence and not shared without the written consent of the parent or guardian. - 7.3 A student infected with a Category II communicable disease shall not be excluded from the regular educational program except on the recommendation of the Director following consultation with the Medical Health Officer and the student's attending physician. - 7.4 When an infected student is excluded from school, every attempt shall be made to provide an alternate educational program.
+- 6.1 Upon receipt of a medical diagnosis that a student who is enrolled or seeking enrolment in the School Division has a communicable disease, the appropriate superintendent shall consult with the Local Medical Health Officer.
+The Medical Health Officer shall be requested to consult with the student's parent(s) or guardian(s) and the attending physician. - 6.2 Dissemination of information regarding the infected pupil shall be determined in consultation with the local Medical Officer or the Medical Health Office nurse responsible for Communicable Diseases.
+Such health information as is held by the Division will be treated in confidence and not shared without the written consent of the parent or guardian. - 6.3 A student infected with a Category II communicable disease shall not be excluded from the regular educational program except on the recommendation of the Director following consultation with the Medical Health Officer and the student's attending physician. - 6.4 When an infected student is excluded from school, every attempt shall be made to provide an alternate educational program.
 Decisions regarding appropriate educational settings shall be made on a case by case basis.

-8. Precautions:
+7. Precautions: